 - Heat ghee or oil in a non-stick pan.
 Add cumin seeds and sauté it for a few seconds.
 Add curry leaves and saute for 30 seconds.
 Add the potatoes and cook them for 4 to 5 minutes.
 Cut the potatoes into small cubes, so they cook faster.2 tablespoon Ghee or Butter or Oil, 1 teaspoon Cumin seeds or Jeera, 2 Potatoes, cut into small cubes, 2 Curry leaves, sprig

-- Add ginger, green chile, peanuts, cashew nuts and sauté till it becomes golden brown in color on medium flame. (approx 2 to 3 minutes)1 tablespoon Ginger, grated, 2 Green chilies chopped, adjust to taste, 2 tablespoon Peanuts or ground nuts, 2 to 3 tablespoon Cashews
+- Add ginger, green chile, peanuts, cashew nuts and sauté till it becomes golden brown in color on medium flame. (approx 2 to 3 minutes)1 tablespoon Ginger, grated, 2 Green chilies chopped, adjust to taste, 2 to 3 tablespoon Peanuts or ground nuts, 2 to 3 tablespoon Cashews

 - Add soaked sabudana, salt, and mix just once.
 Cover with lid and cook on medium flame for 2 to 3 minutes and then sauté it once.
 Cover and continue to cook for additional 2 minutes or till it becomes translucent.½ teaspoon Salt or Sendha namak (rock salt), to taste